sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

    H\ :sub:`1`;

 #.
 (3) figure out the sampling distribution of the test statistic on the
-   assumption that the null hypothesis is true (in this case, binomial);
+   assumption that the null hypothesit is true (in this case, binomial);
    and then

 #.
 (4) calculate the critical region that produces an appropriate